-Pure possesses several strengths that separate Pure from the competition.
-The industry is rapidly growing, and customers are scrutinizing the quality of cannabis dispensed, the services offered, the location of the dispensary, the prices offered for the products, and the branding of the business.
+Full Harvest possesses several strengths which will separate Full Harvest from the competition.
+The industry is rapidly growing, and customers are scrutinizing the quality of cannabis dispensed, the service offered, the location of the dispensary, the discounts offered for the products, and to some extent, the branding of the business.